neopragma/dnmusic/clues-example-3.md

 ![](images/william-tell-2.png)

 A small digression to mention slide technique: Many players use a "slidey" technique and never flex their wrists; all the movement is from the elbow.
 Notice two sequences of notes in the above.
 First line, bar 4, we're moving through positions 3-2-3-3-2-1-2-3; second line, bar3, we have 3-2-3-3-2-1-2-3.
-When I play these sequences, my elbow stays in position for 3rd position and I only move my wrist.
+When I play these sequences, my elbow stays in place for 3rd position and I only move my wrist.
 This feels more relaxed than pumping the elbow.
 Just a thought.
 (End digression.)

 We have enough knowledge to play the music expressively, even if it's our first time and we miss a few notes along the way.